How to Swing on Plane

 Who Should Swing on Plane?

-Swing on plane may be a productive strategy for developing hitters who are still building the strength and fundamentals required to hit with high ball exit speeds (click the link for how to measure exit velocity by age).
-Also, contact-type hitters should strive to swing on plane.
+- Developing hitters who are still building the strength and fundamentals required to hit with high ball exit speeds (click the link for Exit Velocity by Age).

 The History of Swinging Up

 The optimum swing plane for hard-hit balls has not been a hidden secret, which we are just now discovering (thanks to the advent of bat sensors and swing analyzers).
 For example, Ted Williams (the last Major League Baseball player to bat over .400 for a season) in his historical book, “The Science of Hitting,” published in 1970, advocated swinging with a slight uppercut to match the trajectory of the incoming pitch (image above).
 This idea was in stark contrast to the prevailing wisdom (hands short and linearly A to B to the ball) of the day.

 The baseball and softball hitter swings the bat in the same plane as the ball travels to maximize the number of hard-hit balls.
 The barrel moves on a slightly upward angle (baseball 7 to 12 degrees; fastpitch 4 to 7 degrees), exactly coinciding with the fastball’s downward trajectory as it reaches the plate.
 The hitter must avoid dipping under the ball or upper-cutting too much.

 “Getting on plane with the pitch is not to drop the barrel below hands too much or too early and then follow thru high — it is not that.”
 (Williams T. , Science of Hitting, 1970)